 The French National Focal Point (OFDT) is the main body involved in drug-related data collection, studies and network development.
 It collaborates extensively with national and European drug-related research teams.
 Dissemination of data and research results are also part of its mandate, together with publishing in national and international scientific journals, and promoting the use of research results in practice and policymaking.

-5) As regards research relating to drug supply, the plan notably encourages improved monitoring of new psychoactive substances and studies on the changes in supply.
+Moreover, in terms of questioning the effectiveness of criminal solutions, the authorities stress the need to develop evaluative research in this field in order to encourage solutions to develop the most promising judicial measures.
+As regards research relating to drug supply, the plan notably encourages improved monitoring of new psychoactive substances and studies on the changes in supply.

 All reports :

 Drugs in Europe

 How is the COVID-19 pandemic affecting drug use, supply and services?

 Drug use and harms

 What are the health costs of drug use in Europe today?

 What do the latest data tell us about drug production and trafficking trends?